zowe/docs-site/docs/user-guide/install-zowe-pswi-deployment.md

         - **Note**: If your product does not include USS directories, ignore this instruction.
     6. Define the job settings to generate JCL to install the software and view the deployment summary.
 For this step, update the JOB statement as needed.
         - **Note**: If the target system for the deployment is in a JES Multi-Access Spool (MAS) and the mount point is only accessible from the target system, add a System Affinity (SYSAFF) to the job card to ensure execution on the system where the zFS resides.
-    7. Submit the deployment jobs in sequential order, wait for each job to complete, and then select Refresh to register job completion in z/OSMF.
+    7. Submit the deployment jobs in sequential order, wait for each job to complete, and then select **Refresh** to register job completion in z/OSMF.
     A return code of zero is expected.
-    When all deployment jobs have executed successfully, you have unzipped and renamed the product data sets, and updated the CSI data sets.
-The product data sets have also been successfully copied and the properties for the target software instance have been specified.
+    When all deployment jobs are executed successfully, you have unzipped, renamed and copied the product data sets, updated the CSI data set, and specified the properties for the target software instance.
     8. Execute the following workflows:
         - **Zowe Mount Workflow (ZWE9MNT)**
         Mounts the Zowe zFS.